prithwis/parashar21/README.md

 2. Read the MongoDB database and filter out charts that meet a specific pattern.
 See this [notebook](https://github.com/prithwis/parashar21/blob/main/P21_45_Pull_Print.ipynb).
 3. For those not having access to MongoDB installation, a standalone mechanism to install MongoDB in the Colab VM.
 Load sample data and filter out charts as in point 2.
 See this [notebook](https://github.com/prithwis/parashar21/blob/main/P21_45_Pull_Print_StandAlone.ipynb).
 # Updates
+1. The horoscope chart data in the MongoDB database can be accessed in an interactive way using MERN (MongoDB, Express, React, Node) application by pulling out and rendering charts.
+Codes for this are available in the [Khona21 repository](https://github.com/prithwis/khona21)
-1. As an extension of the search for arbitrary patterns, we now have a way to search for specific [Astrological Yogs](https://github.com/prithwis/parashar21/blob/main/P21_45_YogFilter.ipynb) in the charts stored in the MongoDB database.
+2. As an extension of the search for arbitrary patterns, we now have a way to search for specific [Astrological Yogs](https://github.com/prithwis/parashar21/blob/main/P21_45_YogFilter.ipynb) in the charts stored in the MongoDB database.
-2. Rather than search for patterns, get all the details about a [single chart](https://github.com/prithwis/parashar21/blob/main/P21_45_SingleChart_Analysis.ipynb).
+3. Rather than search for patterns, get all the details about a [single chart](https://github.com/prithwis/parashar21/blob/main/P21_45_SingleChart_Analysis.ipynb).